rpelizzi/addon-proxy/README.md

       }
     });

-`html`, `js` and `other` allow you to transform incoming data, while responses is a shortcut to return fixed responses to requests containing the url.
-Note that the original request is still sent, and the fake responses contains the original request's status code and headers.
-You can temporarily disable `html` and `js` transformations by appending `proxypass=true` to the URL querystring.
+You can temporarily disable `html` and `js` transformations for a particular response by appending `proxypass=true` to the URL querystring.

-To keep the API simple, this is a caching proxy, i.e. it does not stream responses, it only forwards data when the request has been full downloaded from the server.
+To keep the API simple, this is a caching proxy, i.e. it does not stream responses, it only forwards data when the request has been fully downloaded from the server.

 There is currently no support for stopping/cleanup.